Permesta: Operation Nunusaku

 A few days before Pope was shot down and the CIA withdrew its assets from Mapanget, an AURI operation called Operation Nunusaku was carried out to destroy AUREV aircraft.
 Five P-51 fighter planes, four B-25 bombers, and one PBY Catalina were assembled for this operation.
 Before the attack was carried out, the planes flew to several airfields around Ambon in the late afternoon to avoid the AUREV attacks that were usually carried out earlier in the day.
 At 4:00 am on 15 May 1958, the planes set out for their target.
 Some went to Mapanget, while the others went to Kalawiran.
-In Mapanget, they carried out an attack in which the B-25s bombed the runway and P-51s fired on parked AUREV aircraft.
+In Mapanget, they carried out an attack under command of Leo Wattimena in which the B-25s bombed the runway and P-51s fired and strike on parked AUREV aircraft.
 A rocket hit a PBY Catalina on the ground and it immediately caught on fire.
 After the attack, the remaining AUREV planes that were still functioning at Mapanget were only one B-26 bomber and one P-51 fighter.
-Meanwhile the attack on the Kalawiran airfield destroyed the two C-45 transport planes originating from Taiwan.
+Meanwhile, the attack on the Kalawiran airfield destroyed the two C-45 transport planes originating from Taiwan.

 On 9 June 1958, AURI planes returned to attack Mapanget airfield.
 The P-51 fighter planes came from Morotai (which had fallen back into the hands of the TNI).
 However, this attack did not produce results like the previous attack.
 This time the defense at Mapanget with anti-aircraft guns was better prepared.
 Two AURI P-51s were shot down in which one pilot was killed.